 3. How do I know what the spread is?

 When you open an order ticket, the current spread will be shown on the order ticket.
-Our product pages on our website also details spreads of popular instruments.
+The product pages on our website detail spreads of all of our popular instruments.

 4. If I place a large trade will the spread increase?